andreas-mausch/andreas-mausch.github.io/posts/2024-11-10-waveshare-photoframe-epaper/index.md

 {% image "madeira-on-frame.jpg" %}

-Here is how it looked after +30% contrast and 100% saturation, which in my opinion looks really good:
+Here is how it looked after +30% contrast and 100% saturation, which in my opinion looks really shit on PC, but really good on the frame:

+{% image "madeira.800x480.png" %}

 {% image "madeira-optimized.jpg" %}